 Mark 9:31 – “the Son of Man is going to be delivered into the hands of men … and they will kill him” – The Son of Man can’t be God, because “God . . . will never die” (Habakkuk 1:12 NIV)..

 Mark 9:41 – “you belong to the Messiah“.
-The Messiah is not God.
+The Messiah is obviously not God.

 Mark 10:18 – “Jesus answered, ‘No one is good – except God alone.'”
-Obviously, Jesus was implying that he’s not God.
+Obviously, Jesus was saying that he’s not only not God, but is inferior to God.
+Thus, the scriptures disprove the “equality” aspect of the Trinity doctrine.

 Mark 10:45 – “the Son of Man did not come to be served, but to serve.”
 God doesn’t serve anyone, but Jesus does!

-Mark 10:47 – “When he heard that it was Jesus of Nazareth, he began to shout ‘Jesus, Son of David.'” – Not God.
+Mark 10:47 – “When he heard that it was Jesus of Nazareth, he began to shout ‘Jesus, Son of David.'” – Notice, Jesus was not called “God”, but “the Son of David”, an expression that cannot apply to God.
+This is another proof that Jesus cannot be God.

 Mark 11:9 – “God bless the One who comes in the name of the Lord.”
-(Psalm 118:26) referring to Jesus coming in the name of Yahweh.
+This is a fulfillment of Psalm 118:26, “Blessed in the name of Yahweh is he who is coming!”, which is referring to Jesus coming in the name of Yahweh.

-Mark 12:35 – “the Christ is the son of David” – God is not the son of David.
+Mark 12:35 – “the Christ is the Son of David” – God is not the son of David, nor is he anyone’s “son”.

 Mark13:26 – “the Son of Man is coming” – God is not the Son of Man

 Mark 13:32 – “No one knows… not even the Son.
-Only the Father knows.” – Since God knows things the Son doesn’t, obviously, they are different.
+Only the Father knows.” – Since God knows things the Son doesn’t, obviously, God is superior to Jesus, they are two different and distinct individuals.

 Mark 14: 36 – “Abba, Father!
 You can do all things.
 Take away this cup of suffering.
 But do what you want, not what I want.” – Obviously speaking as subordinate to his Father.
 Not praying to himself.